Malaysian PM Muhyiddin announces RM15 billion economic aid package as COVID-19 cases soar

 The announcement came as Malaysia struggles to contain its third wave of COVID-19 infections, with four-digit daily increases in cases bringing the national total to more than 155,000.

-The healthcare system is at a breaking point, the prime minister had said.
+The healthcare system is at a breaking point, the prime minister had said last week.

 READ: Malaysia's new COVID-19 cases top 4,000 in another record

-Malaysia's king Al-Sultan Abdullah Ri'ayatuddin Al-Mustafa Billah Shah declared a state of emergency across the country last Tuesday, a day after the prime minister announced that five states, including Penang, Selangor, Melaka, Johor and Sabah, and the federal territories of Kuala Lumpur, Putrajaya and Labuan would come under a two-week movement control order (MCO) again.
+Last Tuesday, Malaysia's king Al-Sultan Abdullah Ri'ayatuddin Al-Mustafa Billah Shah declared a state of emergency across the country, a day after the prime minister announced that five states, including Penang, Selangor, Melaka, Johor and Sabah, and the federal territories of Kuala Lumpur, Putrajaya and Labuan would come under a two-week movement control order (MCO) again.

 The northern state of Kelantan was then placed under MCO restrictions beginning Saturday, bringing the total number of affected states to six.